4ervonec19/my-score/readme.md

 * Basic approaches of NN and AI were analyzed and implemented.
 Nothing groundbreaking...
 ##### Yandex Algorithms November Training Session
 * Certificate for competetive programming challenges.
 Bunch of Algorithms were studied and trained such as Strings processing, Graphs processing (Dijkstra Algorithm), Enumerating algorithms and arrays sorting techniques.
+##### Ozon eCup certificate
+* Certificate for participating in products matching from Ozon Tech.
+Tried to implement attributes analysis using BERT and Metric Learning.
+Top-50 as a result for our team